Cyber PR Urban’s Christina Duren, was kind enough to reach out to me for an interview for the launch.

 This generally translates as conversation as opposed to a promo/advertisement that you’d get spammed with on other platforms.
 Between a conversation and an advertisement, which one do you think an audience will likely respond to?
 That’s what gives blogs a one-up on MySpace and often times major media outlets.

 In terms of whether or not I see this trend lasting or not; I don’t believe that blogs will always remain in the format they’re currently presented, since mediums constantly change and evolve; however the concept behind personal tone vs advertisement will definitely stick around and will remain a staple in marketing communications.
-It’s been around for a while, but it’s become so much more accessible and globalised, while localized at the same time.
+It’s been around for a while, but it’s become so much more accessible and globalised, while localized at the same time — does that makes sense?
 That form of communication and accessibility is here to stay and anything that’s effective at attracting an audience like that will be used to promote music and nearly everything else in the marketplace.

 Bloggers are continuing to get higher and higher in priority for labels, to the point where some blogs are getting first priority for exclusives before radio or television outlets.
 You look at that and then you see things like Perez Hilton getting a label deal with Warner.
 These are clear indications of the fact that times are not only changing, but that personal tone is becoming a serious player against blatant advertisments.